Faculty of Law, University of Oxford: Graduate programmes: BCL, MJur and MSc Law and Finance

-Research programmes

-Oxford has the largest graduate research programme in Law in the English-speaking world, with a community of about 200 research students engaged in master's and doctoral research across a wide range of legal and interdisciplinary specialisms corresponding to the diverse interests of faculty members.
-Research students play a central role in the intellectual life of the faculty, collaborating in numerous discussion groups and seminars.
-Research programs include: the Master of Studies in Legal Research (MSt) - an entry-level one-year research degree that can also serve as the first year of a DPhil; the Master of Philosophy in Law (MPhil) - a one-year research degree that can also serve as the first year of a DPhil, available only to those proceeding from the Oxford BCL or MJur taught postgraduate programmes; the Master of Letters (MLitt) - an intermediate-level two-year research degree; the Doctor of Philosophy (DPhil) - a major research degree requiring three to four years of study and setting the highest standards of academic achievement.

 Rankings and reputation

 Oxford's Law Faculty is currently ranked second in the UK and fourth in the world in the 2023 Times Higher Education World University Rankings under the law subject.

 Its average acceptance rate was less than 5% in between 2016 and 2019.
 Oxford's BCL programme has been described as "the most highly regarded taught masters-level qualification in the common law world".
 A first-class in undergraduate degree in Law or equivalent is a prerequisite (as a guide a student will need to be in the top 5% of his or her graduating class), with the same applying for the MJur and Masters in Law and Finance.

 For research programmes, an outstanding record in earlier higher education and the skills and commitment to pursue research to the highest level are required by applicants for postgraduate research programmes.
 It is very rare for a candidate to be admitted without having completed a degree in Law, except in socio-legal studies and criminology.